ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 2 - Pizza Runner/README.md

     ingredient_list l ON c.rn = l.rn;
 ````
 - Funfact : This might be the longest query I've written while solving all 8 case studies, but it just ran in 3.7 ms lol.
+- Also we are still playing by danny's rules.
+Each and every question in this case study can be answered using 1 query only.
+I want to highlight that the above big query while it maybe big, is just a singular query.

 #### Output Table